fagiolini/fagiolini.github.io/_posts/2020-12-22-gingerbread-cookies.md

 3. roll it out to a thickness of 3-4mm.

-4. mold the cookies with the help of the shapes, lay them on a baking sheet (with baking paper)
+4. mold the cookies with the help of the shapes, lay them on a baking sheet (with baking paper).

-5. bake for 13-15 minutes in a static oven at 180°C
+5. bake for 13-15 minutes in a static oven at 180°C.

 then just let them cool down and enjoy their welcoming taste with your family and friends.